codingdudecom/photoshop-resources/README.md

 **20+ [Halloween Text](http://www.psd-dude.com/tutorials/resources/20-terrifying-halloween-text-effects-photoshop-tutorials.aspx) Tutorials**

 Check out this list with over 20 terrifying Halloween text effects Photoshop tutorials and layer styles.
 In this list I tried gathering the best Halloween Photoshop tutorials and text styles.
 If you want to create really scary typography for posters, flyers, here is an amazing source of inspiration.
 I also added free Halloween text styles if you want to obtain great looking results more rapidly.

+## Free Webfonts

+** +50 [Christmas fonts](https://www.mockofun.com/tutorials/christmas-fonts/) that you can use online **

+Are you looking for Christmas fonts?
+We’ve prepared an awesome list with free Christmas fonts that you can use for personal & commercial projects!
+These Christmas fonts are both Desktop Fonts and Web Fonts.